Ozarke/sentiment/README.md

 Once, installed the Image Set property must be checked in the character sheet.
 In addtion, a rollable table must be used as the token.<br/>
  <img align="middle" src="https://raw.githubusercontent.com/Ozarke/windrose/main/assets/github/config_imageset.png" width="50%"/>
  <img align="middle" src="https://raw.githubusercontent.com/Ozarke/windrose/main/assets/github/rolltable_example.png"/> <br/>
-As of version 1.05 as long as the roll table is ordered in ["red","blue","yellow","green","purple","orange","black","grey","white"] with any mutlple of missing color in between the roll table will adjust based of the enabled attributes.
-If you have red, yellow and green enabled.
-Order the rolltable default, red, blue, green.
+Roll tables should be ordered ["red","blue","yellow","green","purple","orange","black","grey","white"].
+If you have red, blue and green images checked.
+Order the rolltable default, red, blue, green skipping yellow.
-If a an image is unavailable for a enabled color duplicating the default image to replace the missing images.
+If a an image is unavailable just leave the image setting unchecked for that attribute.

 ### Character Sheet Installation
 Navigate to the Game Details Page of the target game.
 Once there, Select Game Settings from Settings dropdown.<br/>